ucsb-cs56-w20/oauth-google-skunkworks-lab06/README.md

 | `./checkLocalhost.py` | to check the syntax of your `localhost.json` file |
 | `./setHerokuEnv.py` --app APPNAME` | to check the syntax of your `heroku.json` file  and set the configuration variables for Heroku app `APPNAME` (requires logging in to Heroku CLI first)|

-# To Configure Github OAuth

-You first need to generate a Client ID and Client Secret.

-First, visit the Settings page of either your user account or an organization account, and click "Developer Settings", then "OAuth Apps", then "Create New OAuth App".

-Fill in:
-* Application Name: Anything you want, but I suggest the name of the repo followed by "on localhost",<br>
-   e.g. "spring-boot-thymeleaf-bootstrap-oauth on localhost"
-* Homepage URL: Must be `http://localhost:8080`
-* Application Description is optional, but if entered will be shown to users the first time they authorize Github OAuth
-* Authorization Callback URL: Must be exactly: `http://localhost:8080/login/oauth2/code/github`

-Then click "Register Application"

-Note that the Client ID and Client Secret will need to be different for running on localhost, vs. running on, for example, Heroku.
-If you want to run in both places, you'll need two sets of client-id/client-secret.

-Finally, the client secret SHOULD NEVER BE COMMITTED TO GITHUB.
-That means, typically, that while it is ok to to put the client id in the `application.properties` file, the client secret should NOT be put there.
-  * If you accidentally do this, REVOKE IT IMMEDIATELY, and generate a new one.
-It is not sufficient to just do a new commit that deletes it from the code, because its already there in the history.

-Instead, we typically define the client secret via an Environment variable before we run the command to start up the Spring Boot application.